 BridgeValley Community and Technical College is accredited by the Higher Learning Commission and is a member of the North Central Association of Colleges and Schools.
-The service region for the multi-campus institution includes Fayette, Kanawha, Clay, Putnam, Nicholas, and Raleigh counties.
+The service region for the institution includes Fayette, Kanawha, Clay, Putnam, Cabell, Mason, and Wayne counties.

 The new community college evolved in response to the educational and economic development needs for the State of West Virginia.
 Associate degree program offerings in the region began in the late 1940s and early 1950s at West Virginia State College and West Virginia Institute of Technology.
 In the 1960s, each of these colleges created “community college components” on the respective campuses.
 In 1999, the state legislature created a separate community and technical college system.
 Community college components hosted by baccalaureate institutions began the process of becoming independent colleges.

 In 2004, independent accreditation was achieved.
 The Community and Technical College at West Virginia University Institute of Technology and West Virginia State Community and Technical College were formed.